CS-1400/CS-1400.github.io/_pages/data-types/operations-on-numbers.md

 ---
 layout: default
-title: Operations on Numbers
+title: Numbers
 ---

-# Operations on Numbers
+# Numbers: int, float
 {: .no_toc }
 ## Table of contents
 {: .no_toc .text-delta }